 If you want the wider base structure before narrowing down to this finish, start with K-Beauty Base Makeup Tips for Smooth Skin That Lasts.
 This article is the sub-guide focused specifically on the semi-matte branch.

-How do you keep soft matte skin from looking dry
+Keeping soft matte skin from looking dry

 The key is not removing all oil but reducing how much the surface keeps moving.
 If skincare is too heavy and powder does all the correction, the base can crack later even if it looks neat at first.
 When hydration stays in place but the surface is lightly settled, the skin usually looks softer and less shiny without turning visibly dry.